Kids at risk

 Delegates & Senators

 We need Virginia delegates and senators to join in the cause.
-Show your delegate this page, ask them to submit a budget amendment calling for $20M in funding for CACs and pay for it with a vape tax increase to .30 per mL.
+Show your delegate this page, ask them to submit a budget amendment calling for $20M in funding for CACs.

 Media, Bloggers and Podcasts